zendesk/app_scaffold/README.md

 You can use either `yarn` or `npm` as package manager and run the scripts with the corresponding commands.

-To run your app locally in Zendesk, you need the latest [Zendesk Apps Tools (ZAT)](https://github.com/zendesk/zendesk_apps_tools).
+To run your app locally in Zendesk, you need the latest [Zendesk Command Line Interface (ZCLI)](https://github.com/zendesk/zcli).

 ### Running locally

-To serve the app to your Zendesk instance with `?zat=true`, run
+To serve the app to your Zendesk instance with `?zcli_apps=true`, run

 ```
 yarn run watch
-zat server -p dist
+zcli apps:server dist
 ```

 ## But why?